cyr123456789/Focat/README.md

 - Users can add/remove friends in their friends list.
 - Users will be able to see which of their friends are currently in a session and will be able to join their friend's session directly from this page.

-## User Stories

-1. As a student who uses Forest, I wish it has many more features that cater to my needs and streamline my study process.

-2. As a student who gets distracted by the social media platforms and games on my phone, I want to be able to restrict myself from using applications that I am addicted to and be rewarded for being productive.

-3. As a student who does not have anyone to study with at home, I want to be able to study with my friends and have a character that is virtually there to study with me.

-4. As a student who gets too engrossed when studying, I want to be able to set a stopwatch to remind myself to take a break after every study session and not overwork myself.

-5. As a student who wishes to know how much time I spend on each module, I want to be able to time myself and give this duration a tag to indicate the module I was studying.
-This can help me to keep track of which are the modules I should focus more on.

-6. As a student who enjoys using software to keep track of my study progress, I want to be able to keep track of all my study progress on one single application.

-7. As a user of Forest but not a huge fan of trees, I would like a similar app with a different theme and more functionality.

 ## Design